 If you have difficulty discussing a concern with a particular member of staff, we will respect your views.
 In these cases, the Headteacher will refer you to another staff member, or address the concern with you directly.
-Similarly, if the member of staff directly involved feels unable to deal with a concern, the Headteacher will refer you to another staff member, or address the concern with you to member of staff may be more senior but does not have to be.
+Similarly, if the member of staff directly involved feels unable to deal with a concern, the Headteacher will refer you to another staff member, or address the concern with you to another staff member, or address the concern with you to another staff member, or address the concern with you themself.
+The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.